 - Venture capital

-As you can see, there are a number of financing options you can pursue to fund your small business idea.
+In short, there are several financing options you can pursue to fund your small business idea.
 However, financing is more accessible in some states than others.

-Unless you’re able to bootstrap your business or rely on family and friends, consider the states with accessible financing.
+Unless you can bootstrap your business or rely on family and friends, you might consider the best state to start a small business for financing.

-Many states tack on significant tax responsibilities for businesses, including high and complicated tax rates.
+Many states tack on significant tax responsibilities for businesses, including high tax rates and complicated systems.

-Tax-friendly states earn their name because their tax systems are appealing to business owners.
+Tax-friendly states earn their name because their tax systems appeal to business owners.

 States with attractive tax systems don’t have one of the following major taxes, or they have a low tax rate: